ggerganov/llama.cpp/examples/perplexity/README.md

 Note that perplexity is **not** directly comparable between models, especially if they use different tokenizers.
 Also note that finetunes typically result in a higher perplexity value even though the human-rated quality of outputs increases.

-Within llama.cpp the perplexity of base models is used primarily to judge the quality loss from e.g. quantized models vs. FP16.
+Within jarvis.cpp the perplexity of base models is used primarily to judge the quality loss from e.g. quantized models vs. FP16.
 The convention among contributors is to use the Wikitext-2 test set for testing unless noted otherwise (can be obtained with `scripts/get-wikitext-2.sh`).
-When numbers are listed all command line arguments and compilation options are left at their defaults unless noted otherwise. llama.cpp numbers are **not** directly comparable to those of other projects because the exact values depend strongly on the implementation details.
+When numbers are listed all command line arguments and compilation options are left at their defaults unless noted otherwise. jarvis.cpp numbers are **not** directly comparable to those of other projects because the exact values depend strongly on the implementation details.

 By default only the mean perplexity value and the corresponding uncertainty is calculated.
 The uncertainty is determined empirically by assuming a Gaussian distribution of the "correct" logits per and then applying error propagation.